-Patrick is the pretty boy in a lot of John Hughes films, popular and handsome and determined to stand out as “not LIKE them” in his sensitivity.
+Patrick is that pretty boy in a lot of John Hughes films, popular and handsome and determined to stand out as “not LIKE them” in his sensitivity.
 The funny twist is here is that’s exactly how Patrick sees himself.
-He wants credit for being “nice.”
+He wants “credit” for being nice.

-“Freaks” follows these guys through a last year in school and into college (across the country) where re-invention is the name of the game.
-In tender yet brittle and beautifully played scenes, McDonald’s script asks who will survive that transition, and what relationships will break under it?
+“Freaks” follows these kids through a last year in school and into college (across the country) where re-invention is the name of the game.
+In tender yet brittle and beautifully played scenes, McDonald’s script asks who will survive that transition, and what relationships will break under it.

 McDonald’s cast seems too old for these roles.
 But he has an unfailing eye for high school dress and values and a lethally accurate ear for this generation of Teen Speak.
 I like the way he emphasizes Matt’s persecution by chasing him, via Steadicam, through the halls, down the street and into his sister’s house.

-Mann gives such a natural performance that you forget “Me and Earl” — forget that this is a performance at all.
+Mann gives such a natural performance that you forget how good he was in “Me and Earl” — forget that this is a performance at all.
 Henry lets us see a little of the fear of accepting who he is in the funny, could-be-popular gay teen who isn’t entirely “out.”

-But Harrington takes us into Jill’s head, a kid smart smart enough to see through fakes, to question motives, able to defend herself with withering put-downs, determined to hide behind a pose or change her situation and herself by changing schools and escaping her past.
+But Harrington’s transcendent performance takes us into Jill’s head, a kid smart smart enough to see through fakes, to question motives, able to defend herself with withering put-downs, determined to hide behind a pose or change her situation and herself by changing schools and escaping her past.

 Even though there’s nothing we haven’t seen before in this movie, she and “Some Freaks” remind us not just of the cruelties of the teen years, the insecurities and secret shame, but of how young we are when we figure out that it’s all just perception.
-If you can just move away, you can move on, even if who you REALLY are catches up to you as it always eventually does.
+If you can just move away, you think, you can move on.
+Even if who you REALLY are catches up to you as it always eventually does.

 (My interview with producer and McDonald mentor Neil LaBute is here).